MEXICAN CORAL REEFS

 WHEN & WHERE

 Dive Surveys: Field sites are predetermined and no deeper than ~12 meters.
-See the map below for dive locations.
-Dr. Rodríguez will assign precise locations and advise on survey timing and dates during the in-person training.
+During the in-person training, Dr. Rodríguez will assign precise locations and advise on survey timing and dates.
 Your surveys will take place after completing the in-person training.
 The exact dates for your dives will depend on storm cycles, data needs, and your dive skills.
+All surveys must take place between 0900 to 1300 or 1500 to 1700.